This article was last updated in June 2021.

 Strong bones and good muscle tone are incredibly important in the fight against IVDD.
 A nutritious dog food high in protein (meat should be the first ingredient) will help maintain your dog’s weight and strength and reduce the risk of IVDD.

-The question of which is better to prevent IVDD—a harness or a collar—is widely debated.
+The question of which is better to prevent IVDD—a high quality dog harness or a collar—is widely debated.
 Dogs that already experienced cervical (neck) IVDD would do better in a harness.
 For other dogs, harnesses may actually encourage pulling, straining and jerking while on a leash.
 No matter what your dog is wearing, pulling and straining increases the risk of IVDD.

 The most important thing you can do is teach your dog to walk nicely on a leash without pulling.
 This is obviously much easier said than done.
 Django is 3 and very well-trained, but he still has moments where he pulls on the leash like a sled dog (especially when he's excited!).